 Thinking of hopping a plane and going abroad to either work, study or volunteer?
 Then the Study and Go Abroad Fair is for you.
 Canada’s largest international university and student travel expo offers the chance to check out universities and colleges from around the world, as well as travel options such as volunteering, language travel, internships and work abroad programs, depending on what type of opportunity you’re looking for.

 Toronto After Dark (October 11-19, 2018)

 Since October is Halloween month, it makes sense that the annual After Dark Film Festival takes place during the lead-up to everyone’s favourite spooky holiday.
 The acclaimed festival is one of the world’s leading showcases of new horror, sci-fi, action and cult movies and each year you have the chance to catch upwards of 50 feature films and shorts.
 All the viewing action takes place at the Scotiabank Theatre and in addition to the many films on offer you can also expect Q&As with filmmakers and other events including the popular zombie-themed night.

 Art Toronto, Canada’s international contemporary and modern art fair, was founded in 2000 and it will be back again at the end of the month at the Metro Toronto Convention Centre, featuring artwork from leading Canadian and international galleries.
-This year is the 18th addition of the fair and will present 95 galleries from 8 countries and 29 cities.
-There will be 87 returning galleries represented and 10 new galleries.
+This year is the 19th addition of the fair and will present 102 exhibitors from seven countries and 28 cities.
+There will be many returning galleries represented as well as some new galleries.
 The fair will also include speakers, art tours and site-specific projects.

 If you're looking to watch films that spark discussion about social issues, Reelworld Film Festival is well worth checking out in October.
 Founded in 2001 by Tonya Williams, the unique festival showcases Canadian and International films that delve into some important issues facing the world today.
 You can expect feature films, shorts, documentaries, music videos and even virtual reality films.